A fashion revolution … why is that necessary?

 In summary, the problems of the modern and global fashion industry can be summarized:

-- Modern slavery (forced labor, trafficking, child slavery)
+- Modern slavery (forced labour, trafficking, child slavery)

-- Young and adult women are particularly vulnerable / at risk
+- Young and adult women are particularly vulnerable and at risk

 Ok, so what’s the solution?